 The breastfeeding statement, which received the Board's thumbs-up on April 15, first calls out the fact that breast milk protects infants against both acute and chronic illnesses.
-NEED TO CHECK THIS LINK Given that no research to date has documented the presence of SARS-CoV-2 in breast milk, it states, the Academy recommends promoting breastfeeding and parent-infant bonding, as well as avoiding parent-infant separation whenever possible.
+Given that no research to date has documented the presence of SARS-CoV-2 in breast milk, it states, the Academy recommends promoting breastfeeding and parent-infant bonding, as well as avoiding parent-infant separation whenever possible.

 The statement considers breastfeeding to be a reasonable choice in parents who have been exposed to COVID-19 but are asymptomatic.
 These parents should use a mask and practice proper hand hygiene to reduce the risk of exposing an infant to respiratory secretions.